-9.3.7 - Package Markings and Labels
+Package Markings and Labels

 Shippers print required markings directly on the package, an attached label, or tag.
-An important package marking is the name of the hazardous material.
+An important package marking is the name of the hazardous materials.
 It is the same name as the one on the shipping paper.
 The requirements for marking vary by package size and material being transported.
 When required, the shipper will put the following on the package:

-The name and address of shipper or consignee.

-The hazardous material's shipping name and identification number.

-The labels required.
+- The name and address of shipper or consignee. - The hazardous materials shipping name and identification number. - The labels required.

 It is a good idea to compare the shipping paper to the markings and labels.
-Always make sure that the shipper shows the correct basic description on the shipping paper, and verifies that the proper labels are shown on the packages.
+Always make sure that the shipper shows the correct basic description on the shipping paper and verifies that the proper labels are shown on the packages.
 If you are not familiar with the material, ask the shipper to contact your office.